Our Team

 Direct: (617) 865-9910 / (617) 267-4637 x12

-Corinne works with cross functional teams to manage communication activities and provides support for events and grants management.
-She graduated from Fairfield University in 2017 with a degree in Marketing and Communication.
-Her past experiences included developing service-learning activities for students, and completed a year of service with the Jesuit Volunteer Corps working with unhoused individuals in Los Angeles, California.
+Corinne works with cross functional teams to manage communication activities and provide support for events and grant writing management.
+She graduated from Fairfield University in 2017 with a degree in Marketing and Communication, where she was active in developing service learning activities for students.
+After graduating from college, she completed a year of service with the Jesuit Volunteer Corps where she worked with unhoused individuals in Los Angeles, California.
 Through the transformative year of service, Corinne developed a passion helping vulnerable people access safe and affordable housing.
-She moved to Boston in 2020 to be closer to family and friends.
-Corinne had worked at a public policy consulting firm.
+She moved to Boston in 2020 to be closer to family and friends, and had been working at a public policy consulting firm before joining Fenway CDC.

 During her free time, she enjoys gardening, practicing yoga, reading historical fiction, and exploring Boston.